antoinegag/SmartRoom/Server/README.md

 This is all the server side code that provides the API.
 Using Node.JS

-See Doc for more documentation
+See Doc for more information